A visual representation of intellectual pursuits

 for Karolis Degutis

-This thesis explored whether laminar fMRI at 3T could replicate findings from higher-field MRIs.
-While the attempt failed, it led to a visualization of the brain’s layered structure, creatively solving data connectivity challenges.
+This thesis explored whether laminar fMRI at 3T could replicate findings from higher-field 7T fMRI experiments.
+While the attempt ultimately failed, it led to a beautiful visualization of the brain’s layered gray matter.

 The Creation Process

 This was the first Thesis Art piece created using Makie.jl in the JuliaLang programming language.
-A key challenge was data connectivity — since only discrete points were available, the visualization required solving the Traveling Salesman Problem to determine the shortest path linking them.
+A key challenge was creating paths along the cortex, a challenge for visualization but also a challenge for laminar data-analysis itself — since only discrete points were available, Benedikt employed algorithms to solve the Traveling Salesman Problem to determine the shortest path linking them.

 Artistic Concept

-Since this project involved MRI data, the choice of a brain visualization was natural.
-The final image highlights the cortex’s stratified structure while integrating nearly the entire thesis as embedded text within the brain’s folds.
+Since this project involved MRI data, the choice of a brain underlying the final visualization seemed natural.
+The art piece highlights the cortex’s layered structure while integrating nearly the entire thesis as embedded text within the brain’s folds.

 “This is Karolis’ actual brain!
 He later pursued a PhD on a related topic, and we remain forever connected — both through neuroscience and our mutual love for DakhaBrakha.”